How SMART Reading is Organized

 With 350 Volunteer Site Coordinators across Oregon, each SMART Reading site depends on one or a team of these dedicated volunteers to implement and oversee the program, both in-person and virtually.
 Just like Volunteer Readers, Volunteer Site Coordinators are not paid staff.
 The Volunteer Site Coordinator works with school personnel, SMART Reading staff, and Volunteer Readers, and will be your first line of support whenever you have questions.

 Program Managers are employees of SMART Reading, and are responsible for implementation of SMART Reading programs in a specific region of the state.
 Program Managers provide support to Volunteer Site Coordinators at all of the sites in their region.

 SMART Reading also employs a small number of additional staff at our statewide office.
-These staff support SMART Reading in a variety of ways, including program development, communications, and administrative support.
+These staff support SMART Reading in a variety of ways, including program development, communications, technology, and administrative support.